Ann Widdecombe: Acting

-Stage acting career
+Pantomime

-Following her retirement, Widdecombe made her stage debut, on 9 December 2011, at the Orchard Theatre, Dartford in the Christmas pantomime Snow White and the Seven Dwarfs, alongside Strictly Come Dancing judge Craig Revel Horwood.
-In April 2012, she had a ten-minute non-singing cameo part in Gaetano Donizetti's comic opera La Fille du Regiment, playing the Duchesse de Crackentorp.
-Widdecombe reprised her pantomime performance, again with Horwood, at the Swan Theatre, High Wycombe in December 2012.
+Following her retirement, Widdecombe made her stage debut on 9 December 2011 at the Orchard Theatre, Dartford, in the Christmas pantomime Snow White and the Seven Dwarfs, alongside Strictly Come Dancing judge Craig Revel Horwood.
+In April 2012, she appeared in a ten-minute-non-singing cameo in Gaetano Donizetti's comic opera La fille du régiment, playing the Duchesse de Crackentorp.
+She reprised her pantomime role, as "Widdy in Waiting", again with Horwood, at the Swan Theatre, High Wycombe, in December 2012.

-Widdecombe stepped in at short notice to play the Evil Queen in Snow White and the Seven Dwarfs, which was published by the Brothers Grimm in 1812, at Bridlington Spa in December 2016.
-She replaced injured Lorraine Chase.
-This was Widdecombe's first appearance as a pantomime 'baddie'; a role she told the press she had always hoped for.

-In December 2017 Widdecombe played the Empress of China in the pantomime Aladdin at the Marina Theatre in Lowestoft.
+In December 2016, Widdecombe stepped in at short notice to play the Evil Queen in Snow White and the Seven Dwarfs at Bridlington Spa, replacing the injured Lorraine Chase.
+In December 2017, she played the Empress of China in the pantomime Aladdin at the Marina Theatre in Lowestoft.

+Writing

+She wrote several novels, and her autobiography Strictly Ann was published in 2013.

+In March 2004, she briefly became The Guardian's agony aunt, introduced with an interview by Emma Brockes.

-Personal life and family
+Personal life

-Until her retirement following the 2010 general election, Widdecombe divided her time between her two homes – one in London and one in the countryside village of Sutton Valence, Kent, in her constituency.
-She sold both upon retiring at the next general election.
-She shared her home in London with her widowed mother, Rita Widdecombe, until Rita's death, on 25 April 2007, aged 95.
+Until her retirement following the 2010 general election, Widdecombe divided her time between homes in London and in the village of Sutton Valence, Kent, in her constituency.
+She sold both upon retiring.
+She shared her London home with her widowed mother, Rita Widdecombe, until Rita's death on 25 April 2007, aged 95.
 In March 2008, she bought a house in Haytor Vale, on Dartmoor in Devon, where she retired.
-Her brother, Malcolm (1937–2010), who was an Anglican canon in Bristol, retired in May 2009 and died in October 2010.
+Her brother, Malcolm (1937–2010), an Anglican canon in Bristol, retired in May 2009 and died in October 2010.
 Her nephew, Roger Widdecombe, is an Anglican priest.